 Interviewed by Emily Jung

 Marci grew up in Bellville, Illinois.
-She has never met her biological father, her mother wasn’t ready to be a parent because she was so young; so she was raised primarily by her grandmother.
-Her relationship with her grandmother is one she cherishes deeply.
-She believes that the majority of her character comes from the values this wonderful lady instilled in her from an early age.
-Later in Marci’s life, her grandmother would be one of the last people to abandon her in her addiction.
-And she would also help pull Marci out and help her recover.
+She never met her biological father, and her mother wasn’t ready to be a parent because she was so young, so she was raised primarily by her grandmother.
+The relationship she had with her grandmother was one she cherished deeply.
+She believed that the majority of her character came from the values this wonderful lady instilled in her from an early age.
+Her grandmother was one of the last people to abandon her in her addiction, and ultimately, she was the one to help pull Marci find recovery.

-The truth is, although she felt more accepted by these friends, they would also lead her down the path of substance use.
+The truth was, although she felt more accepted by these friends, they would also lead her down the path of substance use.
 In addition, she felt alone even with these friends.
 She felt like she didn’t belong.
 Marci said, “I always felt like there was something missing.
-And I think…that something missing was…a connection to other people, which I didn’t allow myself because of my fears.”
+And I think…that something missing was…a connection to other people, which I didn’t allow myself because of my fear of abandonment.”

 Marci’s drug and alcohol use started at an early age; consuming alcohol at just eight years old.
 By twelve, she was smoking marijuana and by fifteen, she was experimenting with other recreational drugs.
 She was offered heroin for the first time when she was either fifteen or sixteen, and not knowing what it was, its effects or its power, she tried it.
 It immediately took control of her life and led her further and further into darkness.

-Marci explained it, saying, “I was stuck.
+Marci said, “I was stuck.
 And that was all that there was for the next nine years.”

-For nine years, Marci actively used heroin and other substances to help her feel more secure and more accepted, “I viewed myself in such a way that I wasn’t worth anymore than that [than a life of addiction].”
+For nine years, Marci actively used heroin and other substances to help her feel more secure and more accepted.
+She said, “I viewed myself in such a way that I wasn’t worth anymore than that [than a life of addiction].”

 In this dark hole, Marci got to the point where she didn’t just feel alone; she was alone.
 Her family eventually gave up on her, even turning her grandmother against her.
 They convinced her grandmother to cut Marci off from housing and money, because they feared it was enabling her in her addiction.